slem050/DynamicGL/DEPLOYMENT.md

    - Add a new secret: `NPM_TOKEN` with your npm token

 2. **Update repository URLs in package.json files:**
-   - Replace `yourusername` with your GitHub username in all package.json files
+   - Replace `slem050` with your GitHub username in all package.json files

 ### Publishing